-Our Reporting to you Required communications What is reported? 💼 🖓 When and where Independence Communication of all significant facts and matters that bear on EY's, and all individuals involved in the audit, objectivity and independence Communication of key elements of the audit engagement partner's consideration of independence and objectivity such as: The principal threats Safeguards adopted and their effectiveness An overall assessment of threats and safeguards Information about the general policies and process within the firm to maintain objectivity and independence Audit Planning Report (September 2020) and Audit Results Report (estimated November 2020) External confirmations Management's refusal for us to request confirmations Inability to obtain relevant and reliable audit evidence from other procedures Audit results report (estimated November 2020) Consideration of laws and regulations Audit findings regarding non-compliance where the non-compliance is material and believed to be intentional.
-This communication is subject to compliance with legislation on tipping off Enquiry of the PCC and CC into possible instances of non-compliance with laws and regulations that may have a material effect on the financial statements and that the PCC and CC may be aware of Audit results report (estimated November 2020) Internal controls Significant deficiencies in internal controls identified during the audit Management letter/audit results report (estimated November 2020)
+Our Reporting to you Required communications What is reported?
+When and where Independence Communication of all significant facts and matters that bear on EY's, and all individuals involved in the audit, objectivity and independence Communication of key elements of the audit engagement partner's consideration of independence and objectivity such as: The principal threats Safeguards adopted and their effectiveness An overall assessment of threats and safeguards Information about the general policies and process within the firm to maintain objectivity and independence Audit planning report (29 April 2022) and Audit results report, date TBC but target is by the end of August 2022.
+External confirmations Management's refusal for us to request confirmations Inability to obtain relevant and reliable audit evidence from other procedures Audit results report, date TBC but target is by the end of August 2022.
+Consideration of laws and regulations Audit findings regarding non-compliance where the non-compliance is material and believed to be intentional.
+This communication is subject to compliance with legislation on tipping off Enquiry of the PCC and CC into possible instances of non-compliance with laws and regulations that may have a material effect on the financial statements and that the PCC and CC may be aware of Audit results report, date TBC but target is by the end of August 2022.
+Internal controls Significant deficiencies in internal controls identified during the audit Audit results report, date TBC but target is by the end of August 2022.
+Representations Written representations we are requesting from management and/or those charged with governance Audit results report, date TBC but target is by the end of August 2022.
+Material inconsistencies and misstatements Material inconsistencies or misstatements of fact identified in other information which management has refused to revise Audit results report, date TBC but target is by the end of August 2022.
+Auditors report Key audit matters that we will include in our auditor's report Any circumstances identified that affect the form and content of our auditor's report Audit results report, date TBC but target is by the end of August 2022.
+Fee Reporting Breakdown of fee information when the audit plan is agreed Breakdown of fee information at the completion of the audit Any non-audit work Audit planning report (29 April 2022) and Audit results report, but target is by the end of August 2022.